-- Advertising about a particular party, representative or candidate. - Advertising about political or community issues, and government policies. - NB: not all such advertising is considered political for example, a sustainable brand that includes messaging about climate change as part of its product marketing. - Advertising undertaken by a government, political parties, interest groups or lobby groups - NB: not all such advertising is considered political, as it may be considered educational or informational - Election advertising, which features a design or content that "is intended or likely to affect voting in an upcoming election", or is connected to an election.
+- Advertising about a particular party, representative or candidate. - Advertising about political or community issues, and government policies. - NB: not all such advertising is considered political for example, a sustainable brand that includes messaging about climate change as part of its product marketing. - Advertising undertaken by a government, political parties, interest groups or lobby groups. - NB: not all such advertising is considered political, as it may be considered educational or informational. - Election advertising or Electoral matter, "is matter that is communicated, or intended to be communicated, for the dominant purpose of influencing the way electors vote in an election".